kris-2211/Design-Patterns/README.md

   - To implement the invariant parts of an algorithm once and leave the variable parts to subclasses.
   - To factor out common behavior and avoid code duplication.
   - To control subclass extensions.
+- **Example**
+  Template Method: An application framework with Application and Document classes defines the overall process of opening a document in a template method.
+Subclasses like DrawingApplication and DrawingDocument then override specific steps (e.g., CanOpenDocument, DoCreateDocument, DoRead) to provide application-specific behaviour without changing the overall algorithm structure.

 # Visitor